TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Methodology

 \section{Methodology}

+As illustrated in Figure~\ref{fig:framework}, TPA operates in three stages and {can be implemented} with a fully parallel teacher-forced pass.
+Given the generated response sequence $\mathbf{y}$ of length $T$, we can feed the entire sequence into the model with standard causal masking to extract hidden states and attention maps for all $T$ tokens in a single teacher-forced pass.
+This avoids autoregressive resampling while enabling efficient attribution computation.

-As illustrated in Figure~\ref{fig:framework}, SPAD operates in three stages.
-We first derive an exact decomposition of token probabilities (Sec.~\ref{sec:decomposition}), then attribute attention contributions to specific information sources (Sec.~\ref{sec:attn_attr}).
+We first derive a complete decomposition of token probabilities (Sec.~\ref{sec:decomposition}), then attribute attention contributions to specific attribution sources (Sec.~\ref{sec:attn_attr}).
 Finally, we aggregate these scores to quantify how sources drive distinct parts of speech (Sec.~\ref{sec:syntax_feature}).
 The pseudo-code and complexity analysis are provided in the Appendix.
-To provide the theoretical basis for our method, we first formalize the transformer's residual architecture.
+We report complexity instead of wall-clock time since the latter varies in different implementation hardware.
+To provide the theoretical basis for our method, we first formalize the transformer's architecture.